dqops/dqo/docs/data-sources/mysql.md

 ### **Fill in the connection settings**

-After navigating to the MySQL connection settings, you will need to fill in the connection details.
+After navigating to the MySQL connection settings, you will need to fill in its details.

 ![Adding connection settings](https://dqops.com/docs/images/working-with-dqo/adding-connections/connection-settings-mysql.png)